Loading...

 Can I transition from consumer collection to B2B collection in Dubai?

 Yes, and it's a common path.
 Consumer collection experience gives you the foundational negotiation and persistence skills.
 B2B collection in Dubai adds international complexity, higher values, and more sophisticated debtor behaviour.
-Most agencies prefer candidates with any collection experience over complete newcomers, regardless of whether that experience was B2B or consumer.

 Subscribe to our Newsletter